lzrmihnea/lzrmihnea.github.io/_drafts/2017-06-16-36-craft-essays-chuck-palahniuk.md

 So much about writing is about timing, and the only way I know to get that right is to read your work out loud for people

+### Verbs!

 !is year, scientists published two studies that prove a reader’s brain reacts to verbs in stories – hitting or kissing or chewing – that same way the brain would react if the reader’s body were actually hitting, kissing or chewing. !e motor cortex of the brain lights up with electrical activity just as if the reader were living the story, performing those actions. !at alone should be enough reason for you to use verbs, to create action and make something happen in every scene or story.
 49

 I mark the places where people laugh.
-I mark where the story needs to stop for a moment longer, a pause in the form of a bland chorus or a fragment of $ashback reference (in “Guts” it’s moments like the line: “What even the French won’t talk about…”), these moments where the listeners needed time to comprehend a plot point that isn’t stated by the narrator.
-Always, always, always, the goal is to bring the listeners to any realization a paragraph before the narrator states it
+I mark where the story needs to stop for a moment longer, a pause in the form of a bland chorus or a fragment of $ashback reference (in “Guts” it’s moments like the line: “What even the French won’t talk about…”), these moments where the listeners needed time to comprehend a plot point that isn’t stated by the narrator. **Always, always, always, the goal is to bring the listeners to any realization a paragraph before the narrator states it**

 As homework, %nd a copy of !e Ice At the Bottom of the World by Mark Richard. !is is a collection of the most poetic but dynamic, action-%lled short stories I’ve ever read